 Cats are very unique creatures.
 Their odd body language and strange habits are part of why we love them so much.
 But what do those weird cat behaviors actually mean?

-Behaviors can be inherited from ancestors and may no longer have an important bearing on day-to-day existence.
 Since domestication has been a relatively recent development for cats, some things cats once did to survive may have no adaptive value now that they are adored members of the modern-day household.
-Make no mistake, though, cats are no different than dogs or humans or most other species when it comes to behavior.
-There is or was a pay-off for them somewhere in the things they do, or they wouldn’t bother to do them.
+But there is or was a pay-off for them somewhere along the line, or else they wouldn’t bother to do them.
 The key is to figure out what motivates the traits we find odd in our cats.

-What does it mean when your cat approaches you and rubs her face from nose to ear on your leg, arm or face?
-It means she likes you, and is pleased to see you.
+What does it mean when your cat approaches you and rubs their face from nose to ear on your leg, arm or face?
+It means they like you and are happy to see you!